Bounds on expected propagation time of probabilistic zero forcing: Introduction

-Kang and Yi consider a modified zero forcing process in \cite{KY}.
-Given a current set $B$ of blue vertices, each vertex $u\in B$ attempts to force each of its white neighbors $v \in \ol{B}$ blue independently with probability This is known as the \emph{probabilistic color change rule} in \cite{KY}.
+Probabilistic zero forcing is a modified zero forcing process first proposed by Kang and Yi \cite{KY}.
+Given a current set $B$ of blue vertices, each vertex $u\in B$ attempts to force each of its white neighbors $v \in \ol{B}$ blue independently with probability where $N[u]$ denotes the closed neighborhood of $u$, that is, includes $u$.
+This is known as the \emph{probabilistic color change rule} \cite{KY}.
 Repeated applications of this color change rule is known as \emph{probabilistic zero forcing}.
 We remark that while classical zero forcing is a deterministic process, probabilistic zero forcing is randomized.
-Note that probabilistic zero forcing reduces to classical zero forcing when a blue vertex $v$ has exactly one white neighbor $w.$ In this case $w$ will be deterministically forced in zero forcing and forced with probability 1 in probabilistic zero forcing.
+Note that probabilistic zero forcing reduces to classical zero forcing when a blue vertex $v$ has exactly 1 white neighbor $w.$ In this case $w$ will be deterministically forced in zero forcing and forced with probability $1$ in probabilistic zero forcing.

-Probabilistic zero forcing is a discrete dynamical system that models certain problems better than classical zero forcing.
+Probabilistic zero forcing is a discrete dynamical system that may be able to model certain problems better than classical zero forcing.
 For instance, the authors of \cite{GH} note that zero forcing is sometimes used to model rumor spreading in social networks, but given sporadic human nature a probabilistic model is more realistic.
-The spread of infection among a population, or the spread of a computer virus in a network, are better modeled probabilistically as well.
-As another example, consider a number of neurons in a graph, and suppose that every activated neuron fires a signal to each of its adjacent vertices.
-If the neuron is activated, it has some probability of activating its neighbor neurons, and if the activated neuron has many activated neighbors, it further increases the probability of activating its neighbor neurons because of ``positive feedback.''
-Probabilistic zero forcing is a potential candidate for modelling a neuron system.
+The spread of infection among a population, or the spread of a computer virus in a network, is better modeled probabilistically as well.
+As noted in \cite{snipedround2}, probabilistic zero-forcing is very similar to the well-studied \emph{push} and \emph{pull} models for rumor spreading from theoretical computer science \cite{5e, 13e}.
+For the \emph{push} model, one starts with a set of blue vertices, and at each time step, each blue vertex chooses 1 neighbor independently and uniformly at random and forces that vertex blue, if that vertex is white.
+For the \emph{pull} model, at each time step each white vertex chooses a neighbor independently and uniformly at random, and the white vertex turns blue if the chosen neighbor is blue.
+The two models can also be combined to create a \emph{push and pull} model in which at each time step, blue vertices choose a random neighbor to force and white vertices choose a random neighbor to try to become blue.